 Companies within the scope of MiFID can be organized in their own country.
 After a company is issued, it can use the MiFID passport to provide services to customers in other EU member states.
 MiFID requires companies to classify customers as professional customers or retail customers.
 Clear procedures should be available to categorize customers and evaluate regulations that are appropriate for each investment product.
 MiFID recommends that a firm act in the customer's interests regarding the information to be received when you accept custom orders.

 With MiFID II, transparency in the stock market has been significantly increased.
 Commercial data and public disclosure of the market have become mandatory, and new regulations for non-equity products have entered into force, including pre and post-trade regulations.

 In MiFID 2, an improved market structure has been designed mainly to close the previous regulation gaps.
 Trade has shifted to regulated platforms.
 With this arrangement, when Investment firms place customer orders over the systems, their transactions should be registered as Multilateral Trade Facility (MTF).
-In addition, an Organized Trade Facility (OTF) has been created as a multilateral trading platform to synchronize MTFs with Regulated Markets (RMs).
+Also, an Organized Trade Facility (OTF) has been created as a multilateral trading platform to synchronize MTFs with Regulated Markets (RMs).

 New requirements for the protection of customer assets and monitoring of products have occurred.
 The marketing and distribution of financial products have become prohibited or restricted by the European Securities and Markets Authority (ESMA) and the European Banking Authority (EBA).
 With the regulation, new and improved codes of conduct regarding customer information developed.
 Finally, the Insurance Mediation Directive (IMD) has been amended to provide new regulations for insurance-based investment products.